pyControl/docs/docs/user-guide/hardware.md

 For information about synchronising pyControl with other hardware such as electrophysiology or video cameras see the [synchronisation](synchronisation.md) user guide.

 ## Safety
+!!! danger "Attention"

-As electronic devices pyControl hardware could pose a fire risk if used inappropriately.
+    As electronic devices, pyControl hardware could pose a fire risk if used inappropriately.

     - All boards should be securely mounted using M3 bolts and insulating spacers to prevent short circuits due to contact with metal objects.
     - Power down hardware when not in use.
     - When connecting external devices consider the amount of current they will draw.
 See the [Breakout boards](hardware.md#breakout-boards) section below for more information.

 ## Hardware definitions